AakankshaLanghani/IT-TrainingByPlusW/README.md

 ✅ Customer Segmentation with Scatter Plot (Color Categories) ✅ 3D Scatter Plot of Sales Data

+### **Class 8 : Support Vector Machine** *(March 15, 2025)*

+### 📌 **Optimizing a Linear Model Using Gradient Descent**
+- Understanding cost functions and gradients
+- Implementing batch, stochastic, and mini-batch gradient descent
+- Tuning learning rates for optimal convergence

+### 📌 **Classifying Handwritten Digits with SVM**
+- Preprocessing and feature extraction
+- Training an SVM model with different kernels (linear, RBF)
+- Evaluating accuracy and improving performance with hyperparameter tuning

+## **Assignments**

+### 📊 **Sales Forecasting for a Retail Store**
+- Data preprocessing and feature engineering
+- Linear regression for forecasting
+- Evaluating model performance with MSE & R² score

+### ✉️ **Email Spam Detection using SVM**
+- Data cleaning & preprocessing (removing stopwords, stemming)
+- TF-IDF vectorization for text feature extraction
+- Training an SVM model for classification

+### 📉 **Customer Churn Prediction using SVM**
+- Feature encoding for categorical variables
+- Scaling numerical data using StandardScaler
+- Evaluating SVM performance using accuracy and precision-recall metrics

+### 💳 **Fraud Detection in Credit Card Transactions**
+- Oversampling with SMOTE to handle class imbalance
+- Training an SVM model with RBF kernel
+- Measuring model performance with confusion matrix & F1-score

 ## 🔄 Continuous Updates
 This repository will be **regularly updated** as the course progresses.
 New materials, assignments, and advanced topics will be added after each class.
 Stay tuned! 🚀